OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/om_command.rst

     :dir: ../test_suite/scripts

+Otherwise, a set of default checks will be done.
-To see the available checks, run the following command:
+To see lists of the available and default checks, run the following command:

 .. embed-shell-cmd::
     :cmd: openmdao check -h